Kaimor777/terraform2eks-w-argo-nginx-ingress/README.md

 }
 ```

-**Edit backend.tf w your remote backend to keep your state file "safe" or delete to use a local backend
+#### *Edit backend.tf w your remote backend to keep your state file sensitive data being "safe" or delete to use a local backend